chhuang-one/sqxclib/doc/SqTypeRow.md

 ## Output SqRow to Sqxc chain

-SqTypeRow is derived from SqType, so users can call SqType::write() to output instance to Sqxc chain.
+SqTypeRow is derived from SqType, so users can call SqType::write() to output SqRow instance to Sqxc chain.

 ```c
 	typeRow->write(row, typeRow, sqxcJson);